actionbario/mobile-sdk-iOS/README.md

 # Simpo SDK for iOS

-This is a dynamic framework which is distributed with closed sources.
+This is a dynamic framework.
-Latest version: 1.0.0
+Latest version: 1.0.1

 Installation instructions:
 - [Carthage](#carthage)